avanwouwe/citadel-browser-agent/docs/config/shadow-it.md

     ...
 ```

-When you deploy Citadel, generally you start with the default warnings, review what the warnings surface in your SIEM, then either block individual applications that you do not want used, or switch to `alwaysBlock` once you are confident that everything legitimate has been declared in `company.applications`.
+When you deploy Citadel, generally you start with the default warnings, review what the warnings surface in your SIEM, then either block individual applications that you do not want used, or switch to `alwaysBlock` once you are confident that everything legitimate has been declared in `organization.applications`.

 ## exceptions and warning interval
 Once a user has dismissed warnings or obtained exceptions for a specific shadow IT application, Citadel does not bother them again straight away.
 How long it waits depends on how the application was handled: